redstone-finance/redstone-docs/docs/redstone-credora/morpho-methodologies/market-methodology.md

 <figure><img src="https://lh7-rt.googleusercontent.com/docsz/AD_4nXd9ldYZLGLh9jBvPChTp418EUwwIj9YSoA92c1axjJe032n8RZawYrXpa7Sft6GU15cnn8UYP20H3vpw-FNIaOKByZIQaWFOh7pimIqkLTSCvWYsXC_W12r-0LZsG3OOJqWKZMh?key=yygOb4dnbNvSVi9SiGiQfUvk" alt="" /><figcaption></figcaption></figure>

-**Collateral Default Events**
+#### Collateral Default Events

 In the event of a collateral asset default, the relevant asset pair can experience a significant price impact, affecting the LTV of active loans.
 Credora methodologies calculate the annualized probability of this event, represented by the PD of the collateral asset.

-The expected impact on the asset price is determined by a Loss Given Default (“LGD”).
+The expected impact on the asset price is determined by a Loss Given Default ("LGD").
 Credora converts a base LGD into a beta-PERT Distribution, a common distribution for modeling losses from default events.
 The below table demonstrates the LGD input as a function of the implied rating.

 | **Rating** | **LGD Lower Bound** | **LGD Upper Bound** | **Most Likely** |
 | ---------- | ------------------- | ------------------- | --------------- |